 Figure 9-2 Shared bikes / sq. km vs share of motorised trips Source: Wuppertal Institute Analysis 10 Active Mobility Walking and cycling is collectively termed as active mobility.
 People friendly cities tend to have a high share of active mobility.
 Walking and cycling can only increase in cities when there is infrastructure and policies that favour walking and cycling.
-In this category, we scored the cities based on their current share of walking and cycling trips, and urban green cover i.e. the share of green spaces in the city.
-In the scoring Amsterdam tops the rank followed by Copenhagen and Berlin.
-Moscow is at the bottom of the list preceded by Rome and Budapest.
+In this category, we scored the cities based on their current share of walking and cycling trips, and urban green cover23 i.e. the share of green spaces in the city.
+In the overall scoring Amsterdam ranked 1st, followed by Copenhagen (2nd) and Berlin (3rd).